bariserkus/essential_setup/README.md

 # essential_setup

-Setup Procedures of Essential Tools for Ubuntu Linux
+Setup Procedures of Essential Tools for Ubuntu Linux & Programming

 The contents are :